Please be informed HealthConnexion has moved to #11-08

 Hypothyroidism

 Hypothyroidism is a condition where the body does not produce enough thyroid hormones.
 It cause a number of health problems, such as obesity, joint pain, infertility and heart disease.
+Conditions that can cause hypothyroidism include Hashimoto's Disease and an iodine deficiency.

 What are the symptoms of Thyroid Disorders?